ElucidataInc/ElMaven/docs/UnlabeledLCMSWorkflow.rst

 **Adjust Global Settings**

-Global Settings can be changed from the *Options* dialog (Insert icon).
+Global Settings can be changed from the *Options* dialog |options|.
 There are 9 tabs in the dialog.
 Each of these tabs has parameters related to a different module in El-MAVEN.
 For example, a tab for Instrumentation details, a tab for file import settings, et cetera.